TejasNair9977/PGBC_Sim/README.md

 * User management: The system should have user management functionalities, including user authentication and authorization, role-based access controls, and audit logs.
 * Auditing and compliance: The system should have auditing and compliance functionalities, including the ability to track changes, generate audit trails, and maintain compliance with regulatory requirements.
 * Backup and recovery: The system should have backup and recovery functionalities to ensure that data is recoverable in the event of a disaster or data loss.
 (Potentially to be added)

-### To be added
-We will add encryption for security, frontend for having something to show visually, and  transaction approvals in order to make sure that all new transactions are correct, and finally implementing these within GCP and AMD instances within these next 2 weeks.